Moving in

 What to expect if you arrive early

-You will most likely find things quiet around residence until your fellow residents arrive.
+You will most likely find things quiet around residence until move-in day weekend.
 You may find fellow residents living in your residence and you may encounter Residence Services cleaning staff.
 Community Leaders (student staff) are in training and are not yet available.
 There may also be some construction and maintenance staff working, which could involve noise disturbances during business hours.

-Please be aware that from the time you arrive on campus to the start date of your 2022-23 Residence Contract you are required to abide by the the Community Standards outlined in the residence contract and the Community Living Handbook.
+Please be aware that from the time you arrive on campus to the start date of your 2023-24 Residence Contract you are required to abide by the Community Standards outlined in the residence contract and the Community Living Handbook.

 What to bring to your dormitory or cluster bedroom